fanoush/ds-d6/README.md

 Also a bit more expensive is HX-03F (with color LCD) and HX03W both https://fccid.io/2AOYQ-HX03, these are [nRF52832 based](https://fccid.io/png.php?id=3779556&page=2) however SWD test points are unmarked (possibly the ones near top of lcd?)

 ### DS-D9
 HW is very similar to DS-D6 to the point that D9 firmware runs on D6 only with garbled display (clock digits are cut off).
 FCC info https://fccid.io/2AEMN-D9/ I have ordered one from Aliexpress for $11 (search for "mpow fitness").
 This one has smaller OLED positioned hrozontally and is charged via cable so it should be thinner.
 There are still 4 pins including serial port.
-I hope the same Espruino binary for DS-D6 will run 'as is' on D9.
+I hope the same Espruino binary for DS-D6 will run 'as is' on D9. **UPDATE 4.3.2019** I got it and it is indeed exactly the same except the display which is 64x32.
+All the pins seems to be wired in same way (motor, spi display, battery, serial) and flashing same DS-D6 espruino binary over serial worked just fine.
+So while DS-D9 is even harder to get (I got black one from [this seller](https://www.aliexpress.com/item/Mpow-Fitness-Activity-Tracker-IP67-Heart-Rate-Monitor-Smartband-Sleep-Monitor-Wristband-Call-Message-Reminder-Bracelet/32955082325.html) but it is already out of stock and price went up) and the OLED has poor visiblility and resolution, I still like its minimalistic design a bit more than DS-D6.